cea-hpc/modules/doc/source/module.rst

 When the advanced module version specifiers mechanism is enabled (see :envvar:`MODULES_ADVANCED_VERSION_SPEC`), the specification of modulefile passed on Modules sub-commands changes.
+After the module name a version constraint and variants may be added.

+Version specifiers
+""""""""""""""""""

 After the module name a version constraint prefixed by the ``@`` character may be added.
 It could be directly appended to the module name or separated from it with a space character.

 Constraints can be expressed to refine the selection of module version to: